algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - This ensures that almost all aspects of the software have been tested.

 2. **Bug Resolution Rate:**
    - At least 90% of reported bugs must be addressed and resolved before exiting the testing phase.
-   - This criteria emphasizes the importance of resolving identified issues to enhance the software's reliability.
+   - This criteria emphasizes the importance of resolving identified issues to enhance the software's reliability

-3. **Documentation Completeness:**
+1. **Documentation Completeness:**
-   - Comprehensive documentation, including test plans, test cases, and test results, must be finalized and reviewed for completeness.
+   - Comprehensive documentation, including test plans, test cases, test results, functional specifications and technical specifications, must be finalized and reviewed for completeness.
-   - All necessary documentation should be available for reference and future analysis.